Outspoken general named Trump's top security adviser

 The strategy did not survive the departure of McMaster's troops, with Tal Afar falling into the hands of Sunni militants.
 Along with the west part of Mosul, it is now a key objective in the battle to rid Iraq of Islamic State.

-(Additional reporting by John Walcott and Sarah Lynch in Washington; Writing by Patricia Zengerle, Frances Kerry, and James Oliphant; Editing by Jonathan Oatis and Peter Cooney)
+(Additional reporting by John Walcott and Sarah Lynch in Washington; Writing by Frances Kerry and James Oliphant; Editing by Jonathan Oatis and Peter Cooney)

 - Reuters